 Even with this amount of data, however, there is room for uncertainty when it comes to optimizing your posts.
 One of the reasons is, of course, the Instagram algorithm.

-The conventional wisdom is that the Instagram algorithm dictates the order of the posts that users see when they're scrolling through their feed.
-Based on the Instagram signals, it prioritizes posts, pushing the most relevant ones towards the top and giving them the most visibility, while other content ends up being placed further down in one's feed.
+The conventional wisdom is that the Instagram algorithm dictates the order of posts users see when scrolling through their social media feed.
+Based on Instagram signals, it prioritizes posts, pushing the most relevant content toward the top while others get buried.
+That’s why understanding Instagram marketing, social media analytics, and engagement times is essential for increasing social media engagement and reach.

 The best news is that you can use this current research as a "cheat sheet" or an "Instagram scheduler" helper.